aviolette/aviolette.github.io/_posts/2021-12-20-american-made.md

 * [Thomas Moser](https://www.thosmoser.com/) - Everything they make is top-notch, but they are most known for the continuous-arm chairs.
 * Farmers' Markets and Craft Fairs.
 If you want to support local producers, then look no further.
 * [Splendid](https://www.splendid.com) - Splendid used to make all their mens clothes in USA and Mexico.
 I loved their t-shirts, but they have stopped carrying mens clothing, so 😔
+* [360 Cookware](https://www.360cookware.com/) - Cookware and Bakeware.
+Made in Wisconsin.
+I have one of their sauce pans and a roasting pan.
+Both are super study and solidly built.
+* [Lodge](https://www.lodgecastiron.com/) - Lodge pans are made in Tennessee (some of their accessories are made in Taiwan).
+I'm a huge fan of Lodge and Cast-iron.